 Thus a conflict arises between the pursuit of financial interests and sporting interests, i.e., a situation in which sporting considerations and financial considerations may be at odds with each other, particularly if the club continually falls short of its sporting goals.
 In such cases, management weighs the opportunities and risks to find a solution that does adequate justice to the Company's strategic objectives.

 Advertising plays a key role in this context.
 Over the years, advertising has grown to become one of the Company's largest income categories.
 In contrast to central TV marketing, where distribution is already clearly defined in advance, Company management is itself able to determine the requirements for and direction of sponsoring activities and, if necessary, modify the strategy implemented as circumstances change.
-The key figures for the sponsoring segment were already budgeted for the coming years based on commitments from SIGNAL IDUNA Group (ending 2026) and PUMA International Sports Marketing B.V. (ending 2020), the Company's chief partners, as well as 1&1 Telecommunication SE as the second primary sponsor in addition to Evonik Industries AG (both ending 2025).
+The key figures for the sponsoring segment were already budgeted for the coming years based on commitments from SIGNAL IDUNA Group (ending 2026) and PUMA International Sports Marketing B.V. (ending 2028), the Company's chief partners, as well as 1&1 Telecommunication SE as the second primary sponsor in addition to Evonik Industries AG (both ending 2025).